rdacorporation/sharepoint-react-app-boilerplate/README.md

 ### - Can I interactively debug with VSCode while running this boilerplate?

-Yes - It's a bit finicky, but it works most of the the time all of the time.
+Yes - It's a bit finicky, but it works most of the time all of the time.

 Two VSCode launch configurations exist to allow for debugging unit tests and attaching to an existing Chrome instance to allow for debugging (`debugger-for-chrome` VSCode extension is required).